Limboyanking/spotsale-frontend/README.md

 ## Implement the search results page based on category options

 ## Implement the authentication mechanism for user Sign In and Sign Up

+## Design and implement a code review process for the SpotSale site